Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Ingredients:

-• 1 tablespoon dried butterfly pea flowers (or 1 teaspoon powder)
+• 1 tablespoon dried butterfly pea flowers, or 1 teaspoon powder

-• 8 ounces hot water (just below boiling)
+• 8 ounces hot water, just below boiling

 Instructions:

-1. Heat water to about 200°F (93°C) – just below boiling
+1. Heat water to about 200°F (93°C), just below a full boil.

-2. Place dried flowers in a cup or teapot
+2. Place the dried flowers in a cup or teapot.

-3. Pour hot water over the flowers
+3. Pour the hot water over the flowers.

-5. Strain and serve
+5. Strain and serve.

 Iced butterfly pea flower tea